 Nana Nkweti started writing at nine years old.
 A sci-fi lover even then, her earliest stories saw her in future worlds, going on space adventures.
 Like most writers, she was a voracious reader, digging through her father’s books, the good fortune of having a home library.
 She read everything from fantasy to the realist classics, and began to imagine herself and girls who looked like her reflected in those stories.

-It is no surprise then that the 10 stories in her collection Walking on Cowrie Shells centre Cameroonian women.
+It is no surprise then that the 10 stories in her collection Walking on Cowrie Shells, which days ago won her a Whiting Award, centre Cameroonian women.
 The characters share her intersectional identity, as a Black woman, a hyphenated American, an ethnic African.
 But the stories also speak to the universal idea of people charting next steps, growing and evolving along the way.

 The title “Walking on Cowrie Shells” is a play on the English idiom.
 She deploys it in the book to embody that sense of being in a threshold, in liminal spaces, of teetering between choices, between cultures or identities.
 Her characters are tentative; they are about becoming and figuring life out, who they are, who they want to be.

 The prose is often colourful, flitting between realism, magical realism, YA, sci-fi, and myth, between tones and voices, with languages from Ebonics and Africa to Franglais, all untranslated.
 The book’s disregard of the neat lines of genre has been lauded.